ozdemirht/generative-ai/RAG0/Readme.md

 A good splitter for the content at hand will highly likely to produce better relevant data.
 That will directly impact the quality of completion.
 These content splitters will require chunk length and chunk overlap (to link consecutive chunks).
+[LangChain Text Splitters](https://docs.langchain.com/oss/python/integrations/splitters) lists the available splitters.

+**chunk_overlap** : Is there other ways to express such linkage?

 **Conclusion**: There are many splitters with configuration options.